MicrosoftDocs/power-automate-docs/articles/us-govt.md

 Install an [On-Premises Data Gateway](/flow/gateway-manage) to transfer data quickly and securely between a canvas app that's built in Power Automate and a data source that isn't in the cloud.
 Examples include on-premises SQL Server databases or on-premises SharePoint sites.

-If your organization (tenant) has already configured and successfully connected the On-Premises Data Gateway for PowerBI US Government, then the process your organization executed to enable that will also enable on-premises connectivity for Power Automate.
-However, if you are unable to connect to your tenant, then you may need to go through a “whitelisting” process, which enables this capability for your tenant.
+If your organization (tenant) has already configured and successfully connected the On-Premises Data Gateway for PowerBI US Government, then the process your organization undertook to enable that will also enable on-premises connectivity for Power Automate.
+However, if you are unable to connect to your tenant, then you may need to create an "allow list", which enables this capability for your tenant.
 Should this occur, you can open a support ticket to address your needs.
 The support team follows an established process to address your request.

 ## Power Automate US Government feature limitations